 Buy your beer at the 7 Eleven, CVS or Walgreens. (see locations here) Any bar will allow you to walk in with a beer in your hand.
 They figure you'll finish it sooner or later and buy more.

-Buy your bottled water from the street vendors or at 7-Eleven by the six-pack.
+Buy your bottled water by the six-pack from any the CVS or Walgreens that line the Strip.
 You'll need water. (plenty of it)